 Several annual showpieces are indeed markedly missing; for example, Ngee Ann City’s signature 4-floor tall Christmas tree and basement festive market.
 But other than those, most malls did still put up something.
 There are also festive trimmings hanging all over the interiors.

 The street lights are, as reports stated, more modest too, but it would be grossly unfair to say they are underwhelming.
 Actually, I think this year’s decorations are attractive in their own avant-garde way.
 They are certainly also still more elaborate than those I’ve seen in other cities, over the years.

 Orchard Road Christmas Light-Up 2020

 As I mentioned above, I was at Ion.
-So I started with the artsy tree there, and this year’s festive gate.
+And so I started with the artsy tree there, and the festive gate.

 From Forum Galleria, I decided I’d make the trek up-road to Tanglin Mall; I was sure there’d be eye-worthy decors there.
 I wasn’t disappointed.

 Okay, this might creep you out a little.
 While choosing which Santa pic to put up, as in the one above, I noticed HIS EYES MOVED!
 So this huge Santa could possibly be animated?!?!

 I like to end this post on Orchard Road Christmas Light-Up 2020 with some thoughts.

 On the whole, the illuminations this time are quieter, as official announcements said.
 But frankly, I don’t think they are un-festive, or at all “sad,” if you know what I mean.

 I’m saying so because I was already in mid-primary when the first light-up took place in the 80s.
 (In other words, half-aware of the world) As I remember, things were very much just fairy lights and traditional trees back then.
 There weren’t that many eye-catching showpieces by the shopping malls too.